Going Natural, Is it really for you?

 My point to you is before you start the process of going natural, give it some thought and make sure you are doing it for the right reasons.

 You have to keep in mind the negative that will come your way once you no longer look like everyone else with straight hair.
-As open minded as people like to say they are, some will still look at you the wrong way, ask you why you stopped relaxing your hair, what’s wrong with your hair etc… There are also the back ended compliments that sometimes you get to deal with, and even discrimination.
+As open minded as people like to say they are, some will still look at you the wrong way, ask you why you stopped relaxing your hair, what’s wrong with your hair etc… There is also the back ended compliments that sometimes you get to deal with, and even discrimination.
 These are all things you need to be aware of once you step outside of your comfort zone and go against society’s standard of beauty.

 Are you mentally and emotionally ready for it all?